jbloomlab/barcoded_flu_pdmH1N1/README.md

     sbatch run_Hutch_cluster.sbatch

 When the Snakeamke pipeline has run completely, the processed output data is exported to a CSV file at `results/viral_fastq10x/{expt}_integrate_data.csv`.
 This CSV file is used to perform the final analysis and generate figures in the `final_analysis.py.ipynb` notebook.
+This notebook is run manually.

 ## Linting the code
 Before you commit a new branch, you should run the linting in [lint.bash](lint.bash) with the command: